Ty Burr

-Ty Burr (born August 17, 1957) is an American film critic, columnist, and author who currently writes a film and popular culture newsletter "Ty Burr's Watchlist" on Substack.
-Burr previously served as film critic at The Boston Globe from 2002 until 2021.
+Ty Burr (born August 17, 1957) is an American film critic, columnist, and author who reviews films for The Washington Post and writes the film and popular culture newsletter "Ty Burr's Watchlist".
+Burr worked as a film critic at The Boston Globe from 2002 until 2021.

 Early life

 Born on August 17, 1957, in Boston, Burr grew up in Brookline, Massachusetts.
 He studied film at Dartmouth College and New York University.

 Career

 From 1982 to 1987, Burr worked at Home Box Office, where he helped program the Cinemax pay cable service as a film evaluator.

-From 1990 to 2002, he was a senior writer at Entertainment Weekly, where he primarily covered films, video, music, and digital media.
-An early interest in the Internet led to his hand-coding the first EW web page and introducing and editing the magazine's New Media section.
+From 1990 to 2002, he was a senior writer at Entertainment Weekly (EW), where he primarily covered films, video, music, and digital media.
+An early interest in the Internet led to his hand-coding EW's first webpage and introducing and editing the magazine's New Media section.

-For two decades, until July 2021, Burr served as the film critic for The Boston Globe.
-Beginning in January 2015, he also wrote a weekly Sunday column on a wide variety of pop culture subjects.
+From 2002 to 2021, Burr served as the film critic for The Boston Globe.
+Beginning in January 2015, he also wrote a weekly Sunday column on pop culture.
 His columns on breaking cultural issues frequently appeared on the paper's front page.
-In 2017, Burr was a finalist for the Pulitzer Prize in Criticism.
+In 2017, Burr was a finalist for the Pulitzer Prize in criticism.

-In July 2021, Burr left the Globe to start "Ty Burr's Watch List", a Substack newsletter devoted to reviews of and commentary on theatrical and streaming films, TV, and other popular culture.
+In July 2021, Burr left the Globe to start "Ty Burr's Watch List", an online newsletter devoted to reviews of and commentary on theatrical and streaming films, TV, and other popular culture.
+He also reviews movies for The Washington Post and contributes criticism and other articles to The Wall Street Journal, The New York Times, and other publications.

 Burr is a member of the Boston Society of Film Critics and the National Society of Film Critics.
-He has written articles for The New York Times, Spin, and The Boston Phoenix, among many other publications.
+He has written articles for The New York Times, Spin, and The Boston Phoenix, among other publications.
 He has appeared on NECN, MSNBC, WGBH's Greater Boston, NPR's Here and Now, Bloomberg Radio, and other local and national radio programs to discuss films and cultural matters.
+Every month, Burr hosts Ty Burr's Movie Night at the West Newton Cinema in West Newton, Massachusetts.